jakeboxer/two_chainz/README.md

 > I'm in the kitchen, yams everywhere
 > Just made a jug, I got bands everywhere
 >
-– [2 Chainz - Birthday Song](http://rapgenius.com/2-chainz-birthday-song-lyrics) (which was generated entirely with this gem in case you couldn't tell)
+– [2 Chainz - Birthday Song](http://rapgenius.com/2-chainz-birthday-song-lyrics) (which was generated entirely with this gem)

 Two Chainz is a Ruby gem for generating random sentences with [Markov chains](http://en.wikipedia.org/wiki/Markov_chain).